ribafish/amazon-chime-sdk-android/README.md

 ### 3. Update demo app

 Update `test_url` in `strings.xml` at the path `amazon-chime-sdk-android/app/src/main/res/values`
-with the URL of the serverless demo deployed in Step 1
+with the URL of the serverless demo deployed in Step 1.

+> NOTE: use `https://xxxxx.xxxxx.xxx.com/Prod/` instead of v2 url

 ## Reporting a suspected vulnerability